Habkern: History

 Habkern is first mentioned in 1275 as Habcherron.

 The land around Habkern was originally owned by the King of the Romans.
 In 1275, King Rudolph I granted the village to the Freiherr of Eschenbach.
-It was held briefly by the Habsburg family in Austria before they granted it to Interlaken Abbey.
-The Abbey remained a supporter of the House of Habsburg after the Swiss Confederation gained de facto independence from the Habsburgs in the early 14th century.
-The Abbey launched several raids into Unterwalden to support Habsburg ambitions.
+It was held briefly by the Habsburg family in Austria before they granted it to Interlaken Monastery.
+The monastery remained a supporter of the House of Habsburg after the Swiss Confederation gained de facto independence from the Habsburgs in the early 14th century.
+The monastery launched several raids into Unterwalden to support Habsburg ambitions.
 In response, in 1342, troops from Unterwalden attacked and burned Habkern.
-A few years later, in 1348−49, the village unsuccessfully rebelled against the Abbey.
+A few years later, in 1348−49, the village unsuccessfully rebelled against the monastery.
 In 1528, the city of Bern adopted the new faith of the Protestant Reformation and began imposing it on the Bernese Oberland.
-Habkern joined many other villages and the Abbey in an unsuccessful rebellion against the new faith.
-After Bern imposed its will on the Oberland, they secularized the Abbey and annexed all the Abbey lands.
+Habkern joined many other villages and the monastery in an unsuccessful rebellion against the new faith.
+After Bern imposed its will on the Oberland, they secularized the monastery and annexed all the monastery lands.
 By 1538, a traveling pastor preached one sermon a month in the filial church in Habkern.

 Traditionally, the village economy relied on farming on the valley floors and seasonal alpine herding in the mountain meadows.
 The scattered farms combined into four Bäuerten (“farmers’ collectives”) to manage alpine meadows.
 The first modern road to the village was built in 1828 from the Unterseen valley.
 As mechanization allowed farms to operate with fewer workers, many residents were forced to move to the cities of the Swiss Plateau or emigrate to Germany or the United States.
 By the 20th century, there was some tourism in the municipality, and two hotels, several vacation homes and a ski lift were built.
 About one-third of the workforce commutes to jobs in Interlaken or the surrounding municipalities.